yext/answers-search-ui/README.md

 ANSWERS.addComponent('Navigation', {
   // Required, the selector for the container element where the component will be injected
   container: '.navigation-container',
-  mobileOverflowBehavior: 'COLLAPSE'     // optional, controls if navigation shows a scroll bar or dropdown for mobile.
+  // Optional, controls if navigation shows a scroll bar or dropdown for mobile.
 Options are COLLAPSE and INNERSCROLL
+  mobileOverflowBehavior: 'COLLAPSE',
-  ariaLabel: 'Search Page Navigation'    // optional, the aria-label to set on the navigation
+  // Optional, the aria-label to set on the navigation, defaults to 'Search Page Navigation'
+  ariaLabel: 'Search Page Navigation',
-  overflowLabel: 'More',    // optional, the label to display on the dropdown menu button when it overflows
+  // Optional, the label to display on the dropdown menu button when it overflows, defaults to 'More'
+  overflowLabel: 'More',
-  overflowIcon: null        // optional, name of the icon to show on the dropdown button instead when it overflows })
+  // Optional, name of the icon to show on the dropdown button instead when it overflows
+  overflowIcon: null,
+})
 ```